ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The key role of Platform Engineering teams in building a Kubernetes based Platforms.</blockquote>

 <h3>4.
-Scaling Infrastructure-as-Code in the Enterprise: Aligning your Organization for Success - <a href="https://medium.com/azure-terraformer/scaling-infrastructure-as-code-in-the-enterprise-aligning-your-organization-for-success-5eb18f99c689" target="_blank" rel="noopener noreferrer">link</a></h3>
+6 Essential Steps to a Secure and Seamless Azure Cloud Migration - <a href="https://medium.com/@jiadong-chen/6-essential-steps-to-a-secure-and-seamless-azure-cloud-migration-1a756a2c6a5f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azure Terraformer`**
+✍️ **posted by `Jiadong Chen`**

-<blockquote>A well-structured Infrastructure-as-Code (IaC) strategy is critical for ensuring clear ownership, governance, and accountability across a…</blockquote>
+<blockquote>Unlock cost savings, flexibility, and innovation with a proven roadmap for Azure success.</blockquote>

 <h3>5.
 From Archery to DevOps: How Systems Thinking and the Theory of Constraints Can Transform… - <a href="https://medium.com/@alexdh359/in-todays-fast-paced-vuca-world-success-rarely-comes-from-isolated-improvements-09c048bfe1e4" target="_blank" rel="noopener noreferrer">link</a></h3>